thomasvm/unfold/readme.md

   2. loading the default tasks, defining custom tasks, and/or hooking them onto other tasks to complement the deployment flow.

 ## Configuration
-Setting the configuration settings for your deployment happens in the files in the config folder.
-As mentioned before, there is one `shared.ps1` file for _shared_ configuration settings, and then one file per environment you want to deploy to: `dev.ps1`, `staging.ps1`, `anynameyoudlike.ps1`.
-Switching environments happens by passing the `env` property to the `unfold.ps1` command.

-When you open one of the configuration files, you'll see that it is a concatenation of Set-Config calls.
-These `Set-Config` calls add properties to a Powershell `$config` object that is accessible in all of the deployment tasks, and that is also available when executing calls on remote machines.
-(More on that later)
+The `deploy.ps1` file starts with a set of `Set-Config` calls.
+These `Set-Config` calls add properties to a Powershell `$config` object that is accessible in all of the deployment tasks, and that is also available when executing calls on remote machines using `Invoke-Script`.

-The `shared.ps1` looks more or less like this:
+The `deploy.ps1` looks more or less like this:

 ```posh
         # Set project name